malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 Because this is optimising the highly rigid crystal structure, the box has been allowed to adjust its tilt, and each of the axes can move independently of the others.
+The FIRE energy minimisation is performed using the NPH ensemble with a pressures of $P=13.50$ and $P=1.00$ and the kinetic energy of the temperature $T=0.4$.

+The initial parameters for the creation of the crystals are:

+- Creation of Initial Crystal from Parameters
+    - p2 Crystal parameters
+    - p2gg crystal parameters
+    - pg crystal parameters

+- Crystal sizes
+    - p2 -> 48 x 42
+    - pg -> 48 x 42
+    - p2gg -> 48 x 21

+- Choice of unit cell parameters
+    - closest to square
+    - conversion of p2 crystal to orthogonal
+    - get the p2 crystal to align when orthogonal

 - NPT simulation to relax structure -> equilibrate
 - All degrees of freedom are decoupled